Visit the four diocesan shrines of the Archdiocese of Milwaukee:

 During inclement weather, services will be held in the shrine chapel located on the right side of the Marian Shrine – main grotto on the grounds.

-In Honor of Our Lady of Fatima’s request, devotions are held from May-October on the 13th of the month (weekdays at 6 p.m., Saturday or Sunday at 2 p.m.).
-The services includes the Fatima Prayers, the complete rosary and holy Mass (depending on the availability of a priest).
+In Honor of Our Lady of Fatima’s request, devotions are held from May – October on the 13th of the month (weekdays and Sunday at 6 p.m., Saturday at 12:00 p.m.).
+The services include the Fatima Prayers, the complete Rosary and Holy Mass if the 13th of the month falls on a weekday at 6 p.m. (depending on the availability of a priest).

 Sacred Heart Shrine

 7335 S. Highway 100